marmelab/react-admin/docs/Theming.md

 ## Loading

-For consistency the `Loading` component of `react-admin` is exported.
+Display a circular progress component with optional messages.
+Display the same loading component as `react-admin` on custom pages for consistency.

 Supported props: